Nimai95/Project-2-Machine-Learning/git_tips.md

 A very good straight forward tutorial geting a local branch 'commiting' on a remote repository:
 [freecodecamp.org](https://www.freecodecamp.org/news/git-and-github-for-beginners/)
-> Making a working/project directory and being in that working/project directory when your run git init makes everything run smoothly
+> Making a working/project directory and being in that working/project directory when you run git init makes everything run 'better'